aspnetzero/documents/doc/Development-Guide-Core.md

     cache
     provider](https://aspnetboilerplate.com/Pages/Documents/Caching#redis-cache-integration).
 -   "**App:WebSiteRootAddress**": Root URL of this application.
--   "**App:RedirectAllowedExternalWebSites**": A comma seperated list of root URLs those are allowed to be redirected once user logins.
+-   "**App:RedirectAllowedExternalWebSites**": A comma separated list of root URLs those are allowed to be redirected once user logins.
 For security reasons, ASP.NET Zero only redirects to local URLs except this list.
 If you will use the public web site, you should add it's